mfzhsn/sonic-telemetry/README.md

 8ffd722b83d0   docker-database:latest            "/usr/local/bin/dock…"   2 months ago   Up 42 hours             database
 ```

-You can check telemetry logs at `/var/log/telemetry.log`, you can will that it is expecting certificates.
+You can check telemetry logs at `/var/log/telemetry.log`.

-a.
-Generate Certs

 SONiC will have baseline configurations for Telemetry/gnmi, and it will check for certs in the below path.
 Configurations can be checked either by running `show runningconfiguration all` or `cat /etc/sonic/config_db.json`

 ```
     "TELEMETRY": {